marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - How do humans think
+  - What factors affect how humans think
-  - Computational Linguistics
+  - How are memories based by our pasts?
   - Information Retrieval

 # Education to show in About widget